levicrews/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I study how the spatial distribution of economic activity affects economic welfare in the long run.
+bio: PhD Candidate in Economics at the University of Chicago

 interests:
 - Macroeconomics